Modelling Mutual Exclusion in a Process Algebra with Time-outs: Introduction

 A \emph{mutual exclusion protocol} mediates between competing processes to make sure that at any time at most one of them visits a so-called \emph{critical section} in its code.
 Such a protocol is \emph{starvation-free} when each process that intends to enter its critical section will eventually be allowed to do so.

-As shown in \cite{KW97,Vogler02,GH15b}, it is fundamentally impossible to correctly model a mutual exclusion protocols as a Petri net or in standard process algebras, such as CCS \cite{Mi90ccs}, CSP \cite{BHR84,Ho85} or ACP \cite{BW90,Fok00}, unless starvation-freedom hinges on a fairness assumption.
+As shown in \cite{KW97,Vogler02,GH15b}, it is fundamentally impossible to correctly model a mutual exclusion protocol as a Petri net or in standard process algebras, such as CCS \cite{Mi90ccs}, CSP \cite{BHR84,Ho85} or ACP \cite{BW90,Fok00}, unless starvation-freedom hinges on a fairness assumption.
 The latter, in the view of \cite{GH15b}, does not provide an adequate solution, as fairness assumptions are in many situations unwarranted and lead to false conclusions.

 In \cite{EPTCS255.2} a correct process-algebraic rendering of mutual exclusion is given, but only after making two important modifications to standard process algebra.
 The first involves making a justness assumption.
-Here \emph{justness} \cite{GH15a,GH19} is an alternative to fairness, in some sense a much weaker form of fairness---meaning weaker than weak fairness.
-Unlike (strong or weak) fairness, its use typically \emph{is} warranted and does not lead to false conclusions.
+Here \emph{justness} \cite{GH15a,GH19} is an alternative to fairness, in some sense a much weaker form of fairness---meaning weaker than weak fairness. \footnote{Justness is the assumption that when a certain activity \emph{can} occur in a distributed system, eventually either it \emph{will} occur, or one of the resources needed to perform this activity is used for some other purpose.
+This is illustrated by the forthcoming Examples \ref{ex:beer}--\ref{ex:Bart separated}; justness is a strong enough assumption to conclude that Bart gets a beer in \ex{Bart separated}, but to ensure this even for \ex{beer} one needs the stronger assumption of weak fairness.} Unlike (strong or weak) fairness, its use typically \emph{is} warranted and does not lead to false conclusions.
 The second modification is the addition of a nonstandard construct---\emph{signals}---to CCS, or any other standard process algebra.
 Interestingly, both modifications are necessary; merely assuming justness, or merely adding signals, is insufficient.

-A similar process-algebraic rendering of mutual exclusion was given earlier in \cite{CDV09}, using a fairness assumption proposed in \cite{CDV06a} under the same \emph{fairness of actions}.
+A similar process-algebraic rendering of mutual exclusion was given earlier in \cite{CDV09}, using a fairness assumption proposed in \cite{CDV06a} under the name \emph{fairness of actions}.
 In \cite{GH19} fairness of actions (there called \emph{fairness of events}) was seen to coincide with justness.

 Bouwman \cite{Bou18,BLW20} points out that it is possible to correctly model mutual exclusion without adding signals to the language at all, instead reformulating the justness requirement in such a way that it effectively turns some actions into signals.
 Since the justness assumption was fairly new, and needed to be carefully defined to describe its interaction with signals anyway, redefining it to better capture read actions in mutual exclusion protocols is a plausible solution.